-The original tree ID map from my dad’s day included only one species of spruce.
-In our updated version, we are adding two more and, instead of the old way of relying on general location pins, our new map will use current GPS technology.
+The original tree ID map my dad had created for the self-guided tree trek included only one species of spruce.
+In our updated version, we are adding two more spruce and, instead of the old way of relying on visual location pins, our new map uses GPS technology.
+Our task for the next two days is to affix as many of the new tree tags from our recent order onto as many of the designated trees as we can.
 Susan Jane and I cross the pedestrian bridge en route to the next group of trees on our list, the spruces.
 As we walk, she asks me another one of her perfectly natural questions that puts me at a loss for words, perhaps because once again, I think my answer will not be the expected one.
 She asks,

 “Did your dad teach you about trees?”